jboates01/fulcrum-active-fitness-gym/README.md

 ![About Mobile Wireframe](images/Program_mobile.png)

-## Features

-- **Responsive on all device sizes:** The website is designed to be fully responsive, providing a seamless experience across desktops, tablets, and mobile devices.
-- **Interactive elements:** The website includes interactive features such as class booking forms, member login, and personalized dashboards.

-The Fulcrum Fitness Website is designed with the following key objectives in mind:

-## 1. Create a User-Friendly Interface
-- **Objective:** Design an intuitive and easy-to-navigate website that allows visitors to find information quickly.
-- **Details:** The interface should be simple yet functional, catering to users of all ages and technical skills.

-## 2. Develop Responsive Web Pages
-- **Objective:** Ensure that the website is fully responsive on all devices.
-- **Details:** Utilise flexible layouts, images, and CSS or media queries to accommodate various screen sizes and orientations.

-## 3. Provide Comprehensive Fitness Information
-- **Objective:** Offer detailed information about fitness programs, including schedules and session descriptions.
-- **Details:** Information should be easy to update to reflect any changes.

-## 4. Incorporate a Contact Us Section
-- **Objective:** Implement a "Contact Us" area with an inquiry form and essential contact details.
-- **Details:** Include email, phone number, and physical location information.

-## 5. Include a Map Integration
-- **Objective:** Embed a map to show the location of the fitness centre.
-- **Details:** The map should be clear and easy to read, allowing users to zoom and view directions.

-## 6. Ensure High Performance and Security
-- **Objective:** The website should load quickly and operate smoothly.
-- **Details:** The code should be clean to avoid link errors form errors.

-## 7. Promote Engagement and Interaction
-- **Objective:** Encourage interaction through social media links and beautiful and engaging imagery to make the club appealing for new membership signups.
-- **Details:** Include health tips and possibly special events that features health and wellness themes to keep visitors engaged.

-By meeting these goals, Fulcrum Fitness aims to increase client engagement and satisfaction, creating a comprehensive and effective online presence.

-# Customer Goals for the Fulcrum Fitness Website

-The design and functionality of the Fulcrum Fitness Website are geared towards meeting the following customer goals:

-## 1. Easy Navigation and Accessibility
-- **Goal:** Customers should be able to easily navigate the website and find the information they need without hassle.
-- **Details:** Key information is accessible from the homepage, with clear links to all sections.

-## 2. Access Detailed Training Information
-- **Goal:** Provide customers with comprehensive details about training schedules, availability, and trainers.
-- **Details:** Each training program and session is described in detail, including the time, duration, and trainer profiles.

-## 3. Seamless Contact and Interaction
-- **Goal:** Enable customers to contact Fulcrum Fitness effortlessly to book sessions or ask questions.
-- **Details:** A user-friendly contact form along with direct contact details and an interactive map to locate the fitness centre.

-## 4. Responsive Design for All Devices
-- **Goal:** Ensure every customer can access the website from any device, whether desktop, tablet, or smartphone.
-- **Details:** The website uses responsive design techniques to provide a consistent experience across all devices.

-## 5. Find Us Easily
-- **Goal:** Help new clients locate the fitness centre easily through detailed maps and directions.
-- **Details:** An embedded Google Maps interface allows users to get directions from their location to the centre.

-## 6. Learn and Engage
-- **Goal:** Offer educational content and updates through a blog and social media that encourage health and fitness education.
-- **Details:** Regular posts about fitness tips, health news, and community events to keep customers engaged and informed.

-## 7. Stay Updated
-- **Goal:** Provide a way for customers to receive updates about new sessions, offers, or changes in schedules.
-- **Details:** Integration of a newsletter signup form where customers can subscribe to receive updates directly in their inbox.

-By focusing on these goals, the Fulcrum Fitness Website aims to enhance the overall customer experience, making it easier and more enjoyable for clients to engage with their fitness goals.

 ## 1. Website Structure and Content
 - **Requirement:** The website must consist of at least three separate pages or page areas if using a single scrolling page.
 - **Details:**